Florida Polytechnic University

-Florida Polytechnic University (Florida Poly) is a public university in Lakeland, Florida.
+Florida Polytechnic University (Florida Poly) is a public university in Lakeland, Florida, United States.
 Created as an independent university in 2012, it is the newest of the 12 institutions in the State University System of Florida.
 It is the state's only public polytechnic university, and focuses solely on STEM education.

 The institution originated as a branch campus of the University of South Florida, which opened in 1988.
 The State of Florida authorized a new campus in 2008, and renamed the school University of South Florida Polytechnic.
 In 2012, the Florida Legislature initiated plans to dissolve the USF branch campus and reform the Lakeland institution into an independent school.
-Florida Poly opened for classes on August 25, 2014 with an inaugural class of 554 students.
+Florida Poly opened for classes on August 25, 2014, with an inaugural class of 554 students.

 Florida Poly resides on a 170-acre campus.
 The university's Innovation, Science and Technology (IST) Building, designed by architect Santiago Calatrava, is home to a 3-D printing lab, cyber gaming and media lab, cyber security lab, robotics lab, and a big data lab.
 In addition, Florida Poly is the first university whose campus library is completely digital.

 History

 The University of South Florida opened a satellite campus in Lakeland – University of South Florida Lakeland – in 1988.
 The branch shared its grounds with the Lakeland campus of Polk Community College (now Polk State College).
 By the 2000s it had grown to enroll around 4,000 students, and the local business owners secured state funding for a separate campus in 2008.
 The same year, USF's trustees renamed the campus University of South Florida Polytechnic, reflecting a new focus on STEM education.
 A site near Interstate 4 was chosen for the new campus.
 In 2009 Spanish architect Santiago Calatrava was selected to design the campus' first building.

-Meanwhile, the institution's backers, most prominently Florida State Senator J. D. Alexander, initiated a campaign to break USF Polytechnic away from USF and form an independent university, Florida Polytechnic University.
+Meanwhile, the institution's backers, most prominently Florida State Senator J. D. Alexander, then-Chair of the Florida Senate's Budget Committee, initiated a campaign to break USF Polytechnic away from USF and form an independent university, Florida Polytechnic University.
 In 2011 Alexander proposed a 2012-13 state budget that provided $33 million for the move.
 Like the acquisition of the new campus, the proposed split was controversial in some quarters, as it came during a tight budget year and was unpopular with USF students and faculty.
 In response to Alexander's proposal, the Florida Board of Governors approved a multi-year plan to allow Florida Polytechnic to gain independence gradually once it met certain criteria, including accreditation, the construction of residence halls, and the development of a STEM curriculum.
 Displeased with the board's compromise, Alexander introduced a new budget for the state universities that included immediate independence from USF Polytechnic, effectively bypassing the Board of Governors.